Target Impression Share vs Max Conversions: A Technical Guide

 As a paid search consultant who has worked with numerous clients, I am not saying Target Impression Share is useless.
 There are use cases for brand campaigns.

 I am saying it is a specific tool for a specific job.
 In the accounts I manage, every campaign must have a defined role.
+Choosing the right target bid strategies for each campaign objective is crucial to ensure your bidding approach aligns with your business goals.

 Recommendation: use "Target Impression Share" ONLY for: